binary42/avedac/README.txt

         The Toolkit is required to build the aved-mbarivision module and it is free, but you will need to ask for it.
- 	See http://ilab.usc.edu/toolkit/downloads.shtml for more information:
+ 	See http://ilab.usc.edu/toolkit/downloads.shtml for more information.

     1.3.
 The Java Advanced Imaging Binary version 1.1.3 for Linux/MacOSX from here: